HNC has been archived.

 Capsule

-There are also options such as creating in-house tools or using original scripts, but the balance with maintenance costs needs to be considered.
+Additionally, options such as creating internal tools or using custom scripts are available, but the balance with maintenance costs needs careful consideration.

-• The latest version of HNC depends on GCR, but GCR itself will become unreadable from next Tuesday (April 22, 2025).
+• The latest version of HNC relies on GCR, but GCR itself will become unreadable from next Tuesday (April 22, 2025).

-• As a short-term measure, we recommend immediate migration to separate registries such as ECR.
+• As a short-term solution, immediate migration to another registry such as ECR is recommended.

-• As a mid- to long-term measure, we recommend adopting alternative technologies such as Accurate or considering a unique operating method.
+• As a medium- to long-term measure, we recommend adopting alternative technologies such as Accurate or considering a proprietary operating method.

-We ask that those who use HNC take action and share information.
+We kindly ask all HNC users to take action and share information.